craigsloggett/hcp-terraform-management-template/README.md

-# terraform-root-module-template
+# hcp-terraform-management

-A GitHub repository template for creating new Terraform root module.
+An infrastructure as code repository to manage the "MYORG" HCP Terraform organization.

 ## Usage